 So. how exactly does L&D connect all these components?

 Excellent question, friend – let us explore that together👇.

 Recruitment: We do cool stuff, wanna join us?

 Why will top talent want to come work with you?

 Yes, of course money will be high on the list.
 Benefits too, the work and brand power no doubt.
 Yet, what else can we offer beyond this?

 A lot of companies talk about the same standard package to their prospective candidates, so how do you stand out from the crowd?

-We know more people want to know how they can grow with a organisation.
+We know more people want opportunities to grow.

 This is where your learning offer comes into play.